 That makes decorating just the way you desire so easy!

 And as much as I adored this black pillow, I also created a white pillow version too!

-The finished pillow in white!
+The finished Christmas pattern pillow on white!

 Doesn’t it look so lovely in white as well?
 I think it looks even more wintery resembling snow!